adityasasidhar/Resume-Wise/README.md

 ### ✨ Your wish for the perfect candidate, granted by AI. ✨

-*(Note: You should replace the image link above with a real screenshot or, even better, an animated GIF of your final application!)*

 ## 🚀 About The Project

 Resume Wish is a full-stack AI-powered application designed for modern HR professionals.
 It moves beyond simple keyword matching by performing a sophisticated, **comparative analysis** of a batch of resumes against a single job description.
 The application then produces a ranked shortlist of candidates, complete with scores, evidence-based strengths, and weaknesses, allowing for faster and more intelligent hiring decisions.